Human Resources Development

 • Usage rate of childcare leave (among male employees who want to use it) 80%

-• Shared childcare leave information for eligible male employees and their supervisors
+• Provided information on childcare leave to eligible male employees and their superiors

 • Paid leave usage rate (average for the period covered by the action plan) 78.5%

-• Conducted individual follow-ups with employees with particularly low usage rates
+• Followed up on individual employees with especially low leave usage rates

 photo